 How do you register for GST?

-This can be done online through the Australian Taxation Office’s website or the Australian Government Business Registration Service, over the phone or through a tax agent.
+You can complete your registrations online through the Australian Taxation Office’s website or the Australian Government Business Registration Service.
+If you’d prefer, you can also handle it over the phone or through a tax agent.

-Many new business owners prefer to use a tax agent to register their business to keep things running smoothly.
-Your tax agent will advice any missing information and fill out all necessary forms without mistakes.
+Many new business owners prefer to use a tax agent to register their business as this is an excellent way to keep things running smoothly.
+Your tax agent will advise on any missing information and fill out all necessary forms without mistakes.

-Pro Tax Tip: Paying your BAS and GST obligations can run more smoothly with expert help.
+Pro Tax Tip: Your BAS and GST obligations will run more smoothly if you have expert help.
 It often pays to hire a bookkeeping service to keep the financial side of your business organised.
-A good bookkeeper will also advise any red flags that come up and will know what to do to iron them out.
-A bookkeeping service is a business cost, of which you’ll be able to claim on your expenses come tax time.
+A good bookkeeper will also advise you on any red flags that come up.
+Crucially, they’ll know precisely what to do to iron them out.
+It’s also worth noting that your bookkeeping service is a business cost you’ll be able to claim on your expenses come tax time.

-ITP The Income Tax Professionals are experienced bookkeepers who can help report your obligations.
-Whether you need us one day or five days a week, our services are flexible.
-Speak to a Professional for advice your BAS and GST obligations.
+As Australia’s Income Tax Professionals, ITP maintains a nationwide collective of experienced bookkeepers who can help you with your GST, BAS, and other business tax obligations.
+Whether you need us one day or five days a week, our services are flexible and affordable but thoroughly comprehensive.
+Speak to one of our tax professionals today for advice on your BAS and GST obligations.